 Where does the research take place?

-Students usually carry out the research at their own institutions but will also attend occasional steering meetings with their industry partner.
-However, it is also possible to invite the student to work from the industry partners office.
-Either options are fine as long as the work plan during the application process.
+Students usually carry out the research at their own institution but may be required to attend occasional supervisory meetings at their industry partners’ offices.
+However, it is also possible to invite the student to work from the industry partners’ office.
+In person meetings and onsite working are subject to UK Government guidance on the Coronavirus (COVID-19) pandemic.

 Are there guidelines for appropriate research topics?